Conditional Create

 • If not, it will create a new Patient.

-This is usually done with a transaction bundle so that related resource creation is done atomically.
+This is typically done with a transaction bundle so that related resource creation is done atomically.

 Here is an example transaction type bundle that is prepared for executing conditional create.